 Take a step back in time, back to when you were young.
 Most of us have memories of either our parent’s garden or our grandparents, and tapping into these magical moments can remind you of some of the benefits of gardening for children.
 There is much to be learned from gardening and many of the benefits are life lessons in addition to gardening skills.

 Magical Garden Memories

-There’s no doubt that children find gardens a magical place, from Narnia, to Tom’s midnight garden, even Charlie and the Chocolate factory, all of these kids books classics feature landscapes of mystery and intrigue where young ones can play and discover, build and create because they are truly wonderful places to make memories and exercise our imaginations.
+There’s no doubt that children find gardens a magical place.
+From Narnia, to Tom’s midnight garden, even Charlie and the Chocolate factory, all of these kids books classics feature landscapes of mystery and intrigue where young ones can play and discover, build and create because they are truly wonderful places to make memories and exercise our imaginations.

 Primarily you must be enthusiastic, if you can make it sound exciting, your child will hop on board and wonder what all the fuss is about.
 Telling tales and explaining in a simple way will ensure they stay captivated until the garden has them in its influential clutches.

-Start small with fast growing plants that don’t take an age to grow, the key is to remember that children are by nature impatient, so planting bulbs in the autumn ready for the spring would see their interest wane immediately.
+Start small with easy garden plants that don’t take a long time to grow.
+The key is to remember that children are, by nature, impatient.
+So planting bulbs in the autumn to be ready for the spring would see their interest wane immediately.
 While it is a good project, it is not an ideal solo introduction to gardening.
 Cress and sprouts are ideal, at this time of the year you can sow seeds indoors on cotton wool, giving them a taste for organic gardening, and helping them to produce something which is fit to eat.

-The vegetable patch is an ideal place to start as you can reward from the beginning to the very end.
+The vegetable patch another ideal place to start as you can reward from the beginning to the very end.
 Children will be ever so proud of their little selves if they can produce fit for the family to eat, and it may also encourage them to try new foods too.
 Quick growers include lettuce, beetroot, rocket and peas, and if the child can’t wait for the peas to pod, the shoots are delicious in any salad or garnishing any roast dinner.
 This project takes a few months and teaches them to keep working at their project to keep seeing the benefits of their labor.

 Giant varieties of flowers and vegetables are also a great idea, if children are allowed to grow something which they can almost watch growing, they will feel very excited indeed.
-Mammoth pumpkins and giant sunflowers are a wonderful way to start and they can feel very grown up as they feed the pumpkin with a bottle of dad’s beer for a treat.
+Mammoth pumpkins and giant sunflowers are a wonderful way to start growing and they will get the message that sometimes, dreaming big is a good thing.

-Indoor in winter they can also grow sprouting bean such as aduki.
+Even in winter kids can grow sprouting beans such as aduki.
 Bought from any health food shop, all that is needed is some sprout seeds, a big jar and some moisture, and then within a few days these seedlings will be fit for the table.

 It’s not all about growing in the garden though, encouraging children outdoors to perform any task that will help is an achievement, and once there they will show an interest in other aspects too.
-So incorporate some arts and crafts such as garden signs, build a scarecrow, a bird house, or a wildlife haven for ladybirds, each can be decorated and painted, and will add a unique twist to your garden design.
+So incorporate some arts and crafts such as garden signs, building a scarecrow, a bird house, or a wildlife haven for ladybugs.
+Each can be decorated and painted, and will add a unique twist to your garden design.